alexeyinkin/eb-1a/1-process/README.md

 advised me to take as many documents as I could.

 Having so many,
-I sorted them out to the following folders:
+I sorted them out into the following folders:

 1. Originals of the required documents.
 2. Copies & translations of the required documents.